swiftlang/swift/docs/SIL.rst

   //   of C

 Given an instance of a class, derives the address of a physical instance variable inside the instance.
-The class reference must not be null.
+The class value must not be null.

 Protocol and Protocol Composition Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~